The new house

-Here are a few photos of the new house, which is currently being “demolded.”
+Here are a few photos of the new house, taken before I bought it.
 It is located about 100 yards from Lake Arrowhead on the north side of the lake just across the road from the UCLA Conference Center.
-These photos are not very good but will show the state of things when I bought the house.
+These photos are not very good but show the state of things when I bought the house.

 The house is on what passes for a “busy street” here as it is the main route during the day for trucks and cars headed for Blue Jay, an adjacent village.
-At night I expect it will be quiet and the noise is not intrusive anyway.
+At night it is quiet and the noise is not intrusive anyway.
+I’m planning to add double pane windows and glass doors which will reduce the noise further.
 The house is on a large lot (1/3 acre) and the entire lot is level and street level, not common up here.
-It does have a long, rather narrow driveway and I plan to widen that, depending on the lot survey I will have done as soon as escrow closes.
+It does have a long, rather narrow driveway and I plan to widen that.

-The kitchen is part of the “Great Room” but is big enough and has good appliances.
+The kitchen is part of the “Great Room” but is big enough and has old but adequate appliances.
 The layout will be nice for family holidays and my daughter-in-law is already planning for Thanksgiving.
-The dining room set doesn’t show well in these photos but it quite nice and there is plenty of room for it.
-My family heirloom dining room set will remain in storage until one of the kids takes it.
-It would not fit well here.
+The dining room set will also be replaced as it is too large foe the space.

 I bought the house for this room and the yard.
 This room is the size of the house floor plan and is a perfect place for kids to have fun without driving their parents nuts.
 It is also a great room for watching football games and imbibing in a few adult beverages.
-There is a wall to the right that hides a large storage area which I will convert to an office.
-I was there measuring with Joe today.
-I think I can get as large and functional an office as the one I left in MIssion Viejo.
+There is a wall to the right that hides an office.
+When the contractors were replacing some mold damage, I had them modify a storage area.

 Here is the yard from the bridge.
 The distance to that far corner is about 120 feet.
 There is a nice access road running along the back fence and I will put the garage in that corner.
 It will be 20 feet deep and 24 feet wide.
 That will not take that much of the yard and the access road is a safer exit than the relatively busy street in front of the house where the driveway exits.
-The grass is very long now and Winston would be lost in that grass.
-I will take the weed whacker to it this weekend.
+The grass was very long there but I cut it down.

 Here is another view from the jacuzzi and across the fence toward the other back corner.
 There is a larger creek there which runs all year and which goes under the access road through a culvert.
 I will have to figure out a way to keep Winston from wading out under the road.
 Also, the coyotes from coming in after a nice fat bassett hound.